romdotdog/jake-spec/README.md

 ## A note about booleans

 Jake despises booleans.
 What a waste of space!
-Instead, you should use flags.
+Instead, you should use packed types.

 Jake does not support short-circuit evaluation.
 This means that the `&&` and `||` operators are not implemented.